brodycj/cordova-sqleet2020-evplus-build-free/README.md

   - Keeps sqlite database in known, platform specific user data location on all supported platforms (Android/iOS/macOS/Windows), which can be reconfigured on iOS/macOS.
 Whether or not the database on the iOS platform is synchronized to iCloud depends on the selected database location.
   - No arbitrary size limit.
 SQLite limits described at: <http://www.sqlite.org/limits.html>
 - Also validated for multi-page applications by internal test selfTest function.
-- This project is self-contained though with sqlite3 dependencies auto-fetched by npm.
+- This project is self-contained ~~though with sqlite3 dependencies auto-fetched by npm~~.
 There are no dependencies on other plugins such as cordova-plugin-file.
 - Windows platform version uses a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component.
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) support for Android/iOS/macOS/Windows is available in: [brodybits / cordova-sqlcipher-adapter](https://github.com/brodybits/cordova-sqlcipher-adapter)
 - Intellectual property: